Running out of memory (“OOM”)

 If you suspect that your job ran out of memory, please do not resubmit it.
 Unless you modify the job to use less memory, it will just fail again!

-You can try following the suggestions below, or in determining if your job ran out of memory.
+You can try following the suggestions below, or ask NSC for assistance in determining if your job ran out of memory.
 Please remember to include the job ID.
 We can check system logs on the compute nodes that are not available to you, and these logs will usually tell us if the node ran out of memory or not.

 Things to try